gojekfarm/simpleconfig/Readme.md

 Please Note the syntax here `d:"default"`.
 The `""` are important in the value as that is the syntax supported by reflect tag library.

+# Supported data types

+Presently
+1. string
+2. int
+3. bool

+More types can be added by modifying the functions `populateDefaultValue` and `populateValue` Look for `/* Add a new type here! */`

 # Code

 ```